google/fonts/CONTRIBUTING.md

 If you would like to include a font family in the Google Fonts collection we'll be very happy to include it, if it meets the following criteria:

 * The typeface design is original, or a legitimate revival of a design in the public domain, and of good quality.
-You can get the quality reviewed by posting review requests in the [googlefonts-discuss](https://groups.google.com/forum/#!forum/googlefonts-discuss) group, and the [typedrawers](http://typedrawers.com/categories/critiques%E2%80%94type-design) review forum.
+The Google Design team curates the overall Google Fonts collection and decides if fonts are of good quality.
+You can get general reviews of your project from the wider international type community during development by posting review requests in the [googlefonts-discuss](https://groups.google.com/forum/#!forum/googlefonts-discuss) group, and the [typedrawers](http://typedrawers.com/categories/critiques%E2%80%94type-design) review forum.
 * The project is licensed under the [SIL Open Font License v1.1](http://scripts.sil.org/OFL), with no Reserved Font Name ([why](https://github.com/simoncozens/silson/issues/1))
 * The project is developed on Github or similar, with complete corresponding sources, [open](http://producingoss.com) to public participation, and actively maintained.
 Sources mean the fonts are available in the preferred form of modification, plus reproducible build instructions or scripts
 * All font files are available in TTF format, with hinting (such as with [ttfautohint](http://www.freetype.org/ttfautohint/))